kubos/kubos/docs/services/telemetry-db.rst

 It has the following schema::

     mutation {
-        insert(timestamp: Integer, subsystem: String!, parameter: String!, value: String!): {
+        insert(timestamp: Float, subsystem: String!, parameter: String!, value: String!): {
             success: Boolean!,
             errors: String!
         }
     }

 The ``timestamp`` argument is optional.
-If it is not specified, one will be generated based on the current system time, in milliseconds.
+If it is not specified, one will be generated based on the current system time, in seconds.

 Limitations
 ~~~~~~~~~~~

-The generated timestamp value will be the current system time in milliseconds.
+The generated timestamp value will be the current system time in seconds.
 The database uses the combination of ``timestamp``, ``subsystem``, and ``parameter`` as the primary key.
 This primary key must be unique for each entry.

-    - As a result, any one subsystem parameter may not be logged more than once per millisecond.
+    - As a result, there may be issues when attempting to log any one subsystem parameter more than
+      once per millisecond

 Adding Entries to the Database Asynchronously
 ---------------------------------------------